-England visited Poland to play their sixth match of the Group I fixtures in the World Cup qualifiers on Wednesday.
+England visited Poland to play their sixth match in the World Cup qualifiers on Wednesday.

-The match ended 1-1, but the moment of the game arrived before kick-off.
+The Group I match ended 1-1, but the moment of the game arrived before kick-off.

-England players, who were recently subjected to unwanted racist chants during their match against Hungary, took a stand once again when they played Poland.
+England players, who were recently subjected to racist chants during their match against Hungary, took a stand when they played Poland.

-It has become customary for some teams to take the knee as a mark of resistance against racism, and that is exactly what England did before their match against Poland.
+It has become customary for some teams to take the knee as a mark of resistance against racism, and that is exactly what England did before the Poland game.

-Watching the event unfold, Poland captain Robert Lewandowski decided to intervene.
+As the event unfolded, Poland captain Robert Lewandowski decided to intervene.

-With the cameras pointed at Lewandowski, the Bayern Munich striker pointed towards the ‘respect’ badge on his jersey.
+The Bayern Munich striker pointed towards the ‘respect’ badge on his jersey, and his gesture was picked up by television cameras.

-It was a clear mark of support to the England team from Lewandowski and went viral on social media.
+It was an unmistakable mark of support to the England team and went viral on social media.

-The fight against racism is one of the many facets of what makes football a special game.
+The fight against racism is one of the many facets that highlights why football is such a unique game.

 There are numerous instances of players being racially profiled and abused.